Guy Hoffman: Music career

-Hoffman plays drums on the CD Jeanne Spicuzza.
-The track "Let the Mermaids Flirt With Me" appears in the movie Field Day.
+Hoffman plays drums on the CD Jeanne Spicuzza (2001).
+The track "Let the Mermaids Flirt With Me" appears in the 2004 short film Field Day.
 In 2002, he was replaced in the Femmes by returning original drummer Victor DeLorenzo.
-He continued working with other projects and in 2006, he played a few select shows with the Violent Femmes once more.

-In 2005, Hoffman formed Radio Romeo, a Los Angeles-based rock band.
+In 2006, Hoffman formed Radio Romeo, a Los Angeles-based rock band, who released their self-titled debut album the following year.
+He also appeared on Violent Femmes' 2006 live album Archive Series No. 2: Live in Chicago Q101.
+In 2022, he composed music for the film, Night Rain.

-In 2006, he returned to performing shows with Violent Femmes in Southern California.
-Their latest CD, Archive Series No. 2: Live in Chicago Q101, showcases the trio's unique acoustic approach, with Hoffman on snare drum and backing vocals.